emily020kim/ecommerce-admin/README.md

 Deployed Website on Vercel: https://krew-admin-emilys-projects-e64d5e6b.vercel.app/

+Docker Install and Setup:

+Install Docker on your machine.
+Then, either run the pre-built image we’ve provided on Docker Hub, or build the image yourself from the source code.
+To build the image yourself run:
+1. docker build -t krew .
-How to run on Docker: docker run -p 3000:3000 krew-admin
+2. docker run -p 3000:3000 krew

 ## Getting Started